 Several medications can help by slowing signals that tell the heart to beat.
 These include:

-- beta-blockers, such as metoprolol and atenolol
+- beta-blockers, such as metoprolol (Lopressor) and atenolol (Tenormin)

 A doctor may prescribe anticoagulant medications, or blood thinners.
 These medications make it harder for blood to clot.